-It was selected as Pleasanton's Sister City because of their many similarities: both are medium sized, middle class cities, not tourist destinations - but close to many of the interesting sites in their respective countries.
+Tulancingo was selected as Pleasanton's Sister City because of their many similarities: both are medium sized, middle class cities, not necessarily tourist destinations - but close to many interesting sites in their respective countries.
 The climates are similar, agriculture is not far away, and both are just 60-90 minutes to major airports.

 Visit the Tulancingo City website: http://www.tulancingo.gob.mx/

-Neighbors: Within an hours drive, often less, are many interesting sites for visitors: Teotihuacan (Pyramids of the Sun), Pachuca (Capital of the State of Hidalgo), Haciendas, Huapalcalco Archaelogical site... and just a little further (90 minutes) Mexico City!
-Click on the pictures below or on the 'Regional Photos' link in the footer for many more.
+Neighbors: Within an hours drive, often less, are many interesting sites for visitors: Teotihuacan (Pyramids of the Sun), Pachuca (Capital of the State of Hidalgo, National Footbal Museum/Hall of Fame), Haciendas, Huapalcalco Archaelogical site... and just a little further (90 minutes), the capital, Mexico City!
+Click on these pictures below or on the 'Regional Photos' link in the footer for many more.